 The most critical question today concerns the duration of the crisis in light of government responses and the progression of the virus.
 While we would all like to believe that the crisis will resolve within a matter of weeks, the reality is that we don’t yet know how long it will last.
 What’s more, the duration is likely to differ by region and by country.

 So, for now, we are considering various scenarios and observing key indicators to learn which of those scenarios are most likely to occur.
 For example, we are tracking the spread of the virus by country and gauging the responses by governments, including the type and duration of travel restrictions and the specific conditions under which they might be relaxed.
 We are also monitoring indicators that measure consumer sentiment, such as internet searches.
-Also, we expect that governments might begin imposing specific limitations for inbound and outbound passengers, including requirements before boarding (similar to the security measures put in place after terrorism events), such as mandatory health screenings or certificates.
+Also, we expect that governments might begin imposing specific limitations for inbound and outbound passengers, including requirements before boarding (similar to the security measures put in place after terrorism events), such as mandatory health screenings or certificates, as well as recommendations for online identity verification using platforms such as Fully-Verified to minimize physical contact with other people.

 Demand Recovery Scenarios